ProFormA/proformaxml/Whitepaper_SubmissionResponse.md

 </xs:complexType>
 ```

 The test-response element represents the result for a single test.
 It may consist of a single [test-result]() element or a list of [subtest-responses]().
-Which one to choose depends on the grading-hints and the situation.
-For instance, if a test is partitioned into multiple sub-tests, it would make sense for the test-response to contain a list of subtest-responses, each one referring to the corresponding sub-test in the grading-hints.
+Which one to choose depends on the situation.
+For instance, if a test is partitioned into multiple sub-tests in the grading-hints, it would make sense for the test-response to contain a list of subtest-responses, each one referring to the corresponding sub-test in the grading-hints.
 It would also allow for a finer breakdown of the test score and feedback.
 However, if the entire test case were to fail, it would probably not make a lot of sense to have all subtest-responses contain the same error message.
 Using a single test-result would be more appropriate in this case, as the error message would appear in the LMS only once.

 - **id**